lamps-wg/cmcbis/draft-ietf-lamps-rfc5274bis.md

 | EE generates DH keys for certification | EE and CA/RA {{Section 4 of DH-POP}} | {TBD} | EE and CA/RA {{Section 3 of DH-POP}} |
 | No-Signature Signature Mechanism | Appendix C of {{CMC-STRUCT}} | {TBD} | {TBD} |
 |:-----------------------|:-----------|:-------------| :-------------|
-{: #AlgReq-ED-and-AD title="Algorithm Requirements for DH Certification Requests and the No-Signature mechanism"}
+{: #AlgReq-DH-and-NS title="Algorithm Requirements for DH Certification Requests and the No-Signature mechanism"}

 ## Controls